-Tim Wilson (Jr., Redmond, Wash.) and Nick Fisher (Jr., Lake Oswego, Ore.) had four hits apiece, and Nate McClellan (Jr., Shoreline, Wash.) added three more and three RBI for the ‘Cats.
+Tim Wilson and Nick Fisher (Sr., Lake Oswego, Ore.) had four hits apiece, and Nate McClellan (Sr., Shoreline, Wash.) added three more and three RBI for the ‘Cats.
 Erautt allowed just one hit with three walks and a pair of strikeouts, and the Wildcats improved to 26-5 on the season with the victory.

 La Verne used six different pitchers as the Leopards fell to 19-13 on the season with the loss.

-Linfield got to work early as Corey VanDomelen (Soph., Tigard, Ore.) worked his way on base and stole second with one out in the first.
-Jake Wylie (Jr., Eagle, Idaho) drove a ball into right center for an RBI triple, and Kramer Lindell (Jr., West Linn, Ore.) followed with a base hit to center to make the score 2-0.
+Linfield got to work early as Corey VanDomelen (Jr., Tigard, Ore.) worked his way on base and stole second with one out in the first.
+Jake Wylie (Sr., Eagle, Idaho) drove a ball into right center for an RBI triple, and Kramer Lindell (Sr., West Linn, Ore.) followed with a base hit to center to make the score 2-0.

 Erautt worked around a two-out walk in the bottom of the first and left the lone Leopard baserunner stranded.

 Pedro Espinoza drew a walk off Erautt to give La Verne a leadoff baserunner in the bottom of the second.
-Linfield’s freshman hurler coaxed a ground ball off the bat of the next hitter, and Jordan Harlow (Sr., Baker City, Ore.) started a double play for the ‘Cats.
+Linfield’s freshman hurler coaxed a ground ball off the bat of the next hitter, and Jordan Harlow started a double play for the ‘Cats.